Mean curvature flow in Fuchsian manifolds: Appendix

 \section{Appendix}

-In this appendix, we give a detailed proof for the {\ee} for the angle function in Theorem ~\ref{old-eq}, i.e., the equations \eqref{ev-theta} and \eqref{ev-theta-1}.
-The calculation is carried out for the {\mcf} of graphical hypersurface of general dimension, $n$, in the ambient manifold $M^{n+1}$ with a general warped product metric.
+In this appendix, we give a detailed proof for the {\ee} for the angle function in Theorem ~\ref{old-eq}, i.e. the equations \eqref{ev-theta} and \eqref{ev-theta-1} for our Riemannian setting.
+The calculation is carried out for the {\mcf} of graphical hypersurfaces of general dimension $n$, in the ambient manifold $M^{n+1}$ with a general warped product metric.

 We still use $\n$ and $\vnu$ to denote the unit normal vectors for the warped product foliation and the evolving hypersurface.
 Also we sum over all repeated indices in this section.

 The following computation is done for $F(p, t)$ for time $t$.
 We choose the normal frame $\{e_i\}_{i=1}^n$ for the evolving hypersurface.
-Then we require $L_\n e_i=[\n, e_i]=0$ to extend the frame to a neighborhood of $F(p, t)$ in $M^{n+1}$, i.e., using $\n$ to generate a family of hypersurfaces with the initial one being the evolving hypersurface at time $t$.
+Then we require $L_\n e_i=[\n, e_i]=0$ to extend the frame to a neighborhood of $F(p, t)$ in $M^{n+1}$, i.e. using $\n$ to generate a family of hypersurfaces with the initial one being the evolving hypersurface at time $t$.
 Then the vector field $\vnu$ below means the normal vector field for this family of hypersurfaces.
 This won't affect the result for $\Delta\Theta$ at $F(p, t)$ for time $t$.

 where we have used $\bar\nabla_{e_i} \n=\bar\nabla_\n e_i$ for the third equality, $a_{ij}=\<\bar\nabla_{e_i}\vnu, e_j\>=\<\bar\nabla_{e_j}\vnu, e_i\>$ for the fourth equality and $\bar\nabla_{e_i}e_i=-a_{ii}\vnu=-H\vnu$ for the last equality.
 For these terms, we have \beq \<\vnu, \bar\nabla_{e_i}\bar\nabla_\n e_i\>=\<R(e_i, \n)e_i, \vnu\>+\<\vnu, \bar\nabla_\n\bar\nabla_{e_i} e_i\>, \eeq where $R$ is the Riemannian curvature tensor, and we also have